Nuclei-Software/nuclei-audio-library/SpeexDSP/README.md

 ## Performance Test

 We statistics the CPU cycles used when calling `speex_echo_cancellation` and `speex_preprocess_run`, and calculate the average CPU cycles.

-To show the performance of Nuclei CPU extensions, we compare the cpu cycles consumed when w/ and w/o extension.
+To show the performance of Nuclei CPU extensions, we compare the cpu cycles consumed between w/ and w/o extension.
 For w/o extension, the build option is `ARCH_EXT=`, for w/ extension, the build option is `ARCH_EXT=_zba_zbb_zbc_zbs_xxldspn3x`.

     Test bitstream: n300_dual_best_config_ku060_16M_7cd945994_18d811786_202408191002.bit